Civil War token: Patriotic tokens

 Among the best-known varieties of patriotic tokens are the so-called "Dix tokens."
 They are named for John Adams Dix, who served as Secretary of the Treasury in 1861.
-In a letter from Dix to a revenue cutter captain, Lieutenant Caldwell, he orders Caldwell to relieve another cutter captain of his command for refusing an order to transfer from New Orleans to New York City.
+In a letter from Dix to a revenue cutter captain, Lieutenant Caldwell, he ordered Caldwell to relieve another cutter captain of his command for refusing an order to transfer from New Orleans to New York City.
 The letter ends with the following sentence: "If any one attempts to haul down the American flag, shoot him on the spot."
 The quote found its way to a number of patriotic tokens, albeit with a slightly modified wording ("haul down" is usually replaced by "tear it down").

 Store cards

-Civil War store cards differ from patriotic tokens in that one or both sides displays the name and/or location of a privately owned business.
+Civil War store cards advertised the name and/or location of privately owned businesses.
 Businesses that could afford it had two custom dies made, with both advertising the business.
 Otherwise, only one side displayed the business's information.